How To Make Lemon Soap at Home: Easy DIY Soap Recipe

 • Wooden spoon or spatula

-DIY Homemade Lemon Soap Recipe: Step by Step
+Diy Homemade Lemon Soap Recipe: Step by Step

 Ingredients:

-• 15–20 Drops of Lemon Essential Oil
+• 15-20 Drops of Lemon Essential Oil.

-• 1 teaspoon Vitamin E Oil
+• 1 teaspoon of Vitamin E Oil.

-• 1 teaspoon dried lemon zest (optional)
+• 1 teaspoon dried lemon zest (not compulsory)

 Directions: